VT-HPS/ISR18/Senior_Design/Controls/pd_autonomous/README.md

 * desired_angle_pitch = 0
 * desired_angle_yaw = 0

 Periodically (every 1 / WRITE_PERIOD cycles), the system outputs the current Kp and Kd for each dimension.
 WRITE_PERIOD is currently set to 200, meaning that this print-out occurs every 200 cycles (we estimate every 2 seconds).
 Increase this value to save computational resources, decrease it to increase the rate at which we save our values.
 Currently, writing is done by printing out the values.
-TODO: complete a write_out function that writes these values to a text file instead.

 ## Establishing Values:

+(See pd_error_adjust.py.)
 The user must establish the following values for proper usage...

 ### PITCH: